Connecticut Notice of Intent Overview

 Below are some frequently asked questions on the Connecticut Notice of Intent to Lien requirements.

 Is a Connecticut Notice of Intent to Lien required?

-When do I need to send a Connecticut Notice of Intent to Lien?
+When must a Connecticut Notice of Intent to Lien be sent?

-A Connecticut Notice of Intent to Lien must be sent within 90 days of last furnishing labor or materials to the project – and that deadline is strict.
+A Connecticut Notice of Intent to Lien must be sent anytime after first furnishing labor and/or materials to the project but within 90 days of the claimant’s last date of furnishing labor and/or materials to the project – and that deadline is strict.

 Practically, though, it’s probably a good idea to send a Notice of Intent to Lien to both the owner and the GC on every project.
-And, if there are other higher-tiered parties who should be aware of the debt, it may be a good idea to send them notice, too.
+And, if there are other higher-tiered parties who should be aware of the debt, it may be a good idea to send a copy to them as well.

 What information should be included on a Connecticut NOI?